-I believe that once we realize the importance of these two keys and make them part of our journey, we’re going to understand how the process really works and what we need to do in order to be able to learn any language.
+I believe that once we realize the importance of these two keys and make them part of our journey, we’re going to understand how the process really works, what the best ways to learn a language are and what we need to do in order to be able to learn any language.

 Like I’ve said many times before, our “friend” the traditional grammar approach makes us believe that these two keys work exactly the other way around, and that’s why we need to change our mindset a little bit.
 We’re too used to the traditional grammar approach that limits our language experience.

 Let’s finally get to the two keys that will help us understand the process by which languages are actually acquired:

 1. Comprehensible input is the key to the whole process

 The traditional grammar approach tells us that after consciously learning the grammar rules of the language and memorizing vocabulary lists, we need to speak or as we call it “practice” in order to keep improving and make that knowledge “automatic” so we can actually use the language.

 However, all of us who have come out to the real world know that this moment never comes and that improvement never seems to really happen.